Sunday, March 18, 2012

 Growing Heirloom Beets in Kihei

-In the late fall I planted 3 varieties of beets - Chioggia, Egyptian and Lutz.
-Like radishes and carrots, beets are cool season crops and grow best in colder climates.
+In the fall I planted 3 varieties of beets - Chioggia, Egyptian and Lutz.
+Like radishes and carrots, beets are cool season crops and grow better in colder climates.

-The Chioggia was the most productive, Egyptian grew much slower due to the heat and Lutz didn't develop at all.
-Chioggia is a favorite beet of many heirloom gardeners.
-It's great that Chioggia could tolerate our warm winter climate.
+The Chioggia was the earliest, Egyptian grew much slower due to the heat and Lutz didn't develop at all.
+Chioggia is a favorite beet of many heirloom gardeners - it's great that Chioggia could tolerate our warm winter climate.

 Thinning the Chioggia and Egyptian Beets